KiDxS/GateKeeper/backend/docs/docs.md

     **password**
     - it cannot be less than 12 characters

+4. Generate SSH key pair based on the inputs
+    If password field is empty, leave the password as blank.

-2. Redirect the user to the created key pair.
+5. Redirect the user to the created key pair.

 ### Viewing a SSH Key Pair
 1. User clicks to a label of a SSH key pair.